 The Chief Executive Officer’s objectives will be set by [Tier] after consultation with the external adviser.

 Objectives for each employee covered by the policy will be set before, or as soon as practicable after, the start of each appraisal period.
 The objectives set will be Specific, Measurable, Achievable, Realistic and Time-bound (SMART) and will be appropriate to the employee’s role and level of experience.
-The appraiser and employee will seek to agree on the objectives but, if that is not possible, the appraiser will determine the objectives.
+[Objectives will usually be limited to a maximum of [insert number – three is suggested by DfE] to ensure workloads remain manageable.]
+Objectives will not be based on externally generated data and predictions, or solely on the assessment data for a single group of pupils.
+Objectives will be set in relation to robust assessment data.
+However, these will not be used in isolation and other factors will also be considered.
+The appraiser and employee will seek to agree on the objectives but, if that is not possible, the appraiser will determine the objectives with guidance sought from the Headteacher.
 Objectives may be revised if circumstances change.

-The objectives set for each employee will if achieved, contribute to the Trust’s plans for improving educational provision and performance and improving the educational opportunities of pupils at each School within the Trust.
-This will be ensured by (for example - quality assuring all objectives against the Trust’s improvement plan).
+The objectives set for each employee will, if achieved, contribute to the Trust’s plans for improving educational provision and performance and improving the educational opportunities of pupils at each School within the Trust.
+This will be ensured by [for example - quality assuring all objectives against the Trust’s improvement plan].

 Overall performance of teachers